 Shoes should be replaced after every 400-500 miles.
 Most runners will need to replace their shoes every 6 months.
 You also may be wearing the wrong running shoe.
 It’s important to replace them if you notice any of the five signs your shoes are wrong.

-Best running shoes for foot pain
+Best running shoes to match your foot type

 Running is hard on the feet.
 Consider this.
 For every pound of weight, we place seven pounds of force on our feet every time we run.
 When we walk, it’s only three pounds.
 It’s no wonder that so many people end up in my office who are runners.

 If you have flat feet, you’ll need more arch support to keep your foot in a neutral position when you run.
-Motion control shoes provide the most stability.
-If you have low arches, stability shoes will be your best bet.
-For bunions, wide motion control running shoes will prevent pressure on the bunion.

 Try different lacing patterns to help your shoes feel more comfortable